christeenavarghese/Eye-Tracking-System/README.md

 # Future Works
 Possible future works for this project are as follows:
 1. Improving the accuracy of the eye tracking.
+2. Increase the sizes of the game area and tweak the range parameters for the counting of both game and eye tracking (left, center, right, up and down ranges)
-2. Possibly using new models that not require a very strict parameter for the head tracking.
+3. Possibly using new models that not require a very strict parameter for the head tracking.
-3. Adding features such as stop buttons in the tracking and game part.
+4. Adding features such as stop buttons in the tracking and game part.
-4. Combining both the eye tracking part and the data processing part into one integrated part.
+5. Combining both the eye tracking part and the data processing part into one integrated part.
-5. Adding website interface for better UX and UI.
+6. Adding website interface for better UX and UI.

 # Noteable Resources
 We build this app based on several already established eye tracking and head tracking pipelines.
+If you are intrested with their works, please gave them a star.
 Here are several resources that you might want to look into:
 1. https://github.com/antoinelame/GazeTracking (Eye tracking)
 2. https://github.com/Doruk-Dilmen/Python-Gaze-estimation--Eye-tracking--using-single-low-cost-web-am-and-visualization-of-data (Eye Tracking)
 3. https://learnopencv.com/head-pose-estimation-using-opencv-and-dlib/ (Head Tracking)